The Way of Being

 Template format: ACTION – dimension – detail (hyperlinks are italicized).

-Template (in printed versions see the resources section for links):
+In printed versions see the resources for links:

 5. BECOMING – artifact – artifactual being as realization and adjunct.

 6. BECOMING – universal, unknown – transformation aimed at the universal.

 Includes elements of items 1 – 5.